hipay/hipay-enterprise-shopware-6/CONTRIBUTING.md

 # Contributing to the HiPay Enterprise plugin for Shopware 6

-Contributions to the HiPay Enterprise module for Shopware 6 should be made via GitHub [pull requests][pull-requests] and discussed using
+> :warning: This repository is a mirror of a private repository for this plugin, so we are not able to merge your PRs directly in GitHub.
+Any open PRs will be added to the main repository and closed in GitHub.
+Any contributor will be credited in the plugin's changelog.

-GitHub [issues][issues].
+Contributions to the HiPay Enterprise module for Shopware 6 should be made via GitHub [pull requests][pull-requests] and discussed using GitHub [issues][issues].

 ## Before you start

 If you would like to make a significant change, please open an issue to discuss it, in order to minimize duplication of effort.

 ## Development